spring-guides/gs-uploading-files/README.md

 Because this example has both a server and a client, you need maven's exec plugin to run the file uploading client.

-Now run the following to produce a single executable JAR file containing all necessary dependency classes and resources:
+Now run the following to produce a single executable JAR file that contains all necessary dependency classes and resources:

 ```sh
 $ mvn package